Origin Collection

 I utilized a mixed media pad, pen, colored pencils, toothpaste for glue and a nail clipper as a blade.
 With these, I gave form to the past visions of my soul.
 Crystallized talismans of that holy energy.
 I drew the echoes of blessed things I had once touched but now longed for with a broken heart heavy in absence.
 Each creation was an offering—a prayer in line and color.
 I would mail them home for a time yet to arrive.
 A time that is now.

 I was released on Easter Day of 2023, at 28 years old.
-It has been a process of detoxing, healing, and soul retrieving.
-Re-membering, ReConnecting, relearning..
-Resurrecting, my true self.
-Through everything art has always been my refuge.
-I share with you these pieces of my self.. created in the heart of that infernal crucible.
-Where i was shaped by grace, refined by fire, and saved by creativity.
+It has been a process of detoxifying, healing, and soul retrieving.
+Re-membering, re-Connecting, re-learning..
+Resurrecting, my True Self.
+Through everything, art has always been my refuge.
+I share with you these pieces of my self.. created in the heart of that infernal crucible, where i was refined by fire, shaped by grace, and saved by creativity.

 "Art is the alchemy of the soul, transmuting pain into beauty, confusion into clarity, and chaos into form."